544 total views, 1 views today

 When it comes to food inventory management, the frequency of your stocktake plays a significant role.
 The answer to the question of how often depends on multiple factors.
 These include what type of business you have, how much control you want and the reason for doing this particular stocktake.
 Once you reflect on these, you’ll know what’s best for you and your business.

 Why It’s Important

 On the whole, across various sectors, such as hospitality, doing a monthly stocktake is quite common.
-But this varies in different industries and businesses as other factors require consideration.
 For those in the food and beverage sector, perishable goods need to be taken into account.
 Shop delis and restaurants are good examples.
 When it comes to fish or meat cuts such as steaks or chicken, if possible, these should be counted daily.
 Tracking of expiry dates is also a key part of this operation.

-Another consideration for how often to do your stocktake is the accuracy of your product tracking system.
-A more accurate system may give you the freedom to do it a little less often as it keeps a better track of items.
+Accuracy of your product tracking system – A more accurate system such as DigiTally may give you the freedom to do it a little less often as it keeps a better track of items.
 If it’s less reliable like using pen and paper or Excel spreadsheets, you’ll be required to intervene more regularly.
-If you have a digital food inventory management process, such as Digitally, you immediately support this process, making it more efficient, reliable and accessible.